Frequently Asked Questions

 DEM’s work almost exclusively in homes and occasionally in birth centers.
 CNM’s most often work in hospitals but can work in birth centers and in homes also.
 There are around 200 CNM’s doing home birth in the US.

 The bottom line is that CNM’s and DEM’s are all midwives.
 Unlike physicians, all midwives have extensive education and training in normal female life processes such as the menstrual cycle, pregnancy, birth and beyond.
 We can treat some of the abnormal or will refer appropriately if a concern is beyond our scope, but we specialize in keeping women and families healthy and enjoying life.

 Why does home birth cost so much?

 Let’s compare the cost of hospital birth to the cost of home birth.

-If you have your baby in a hospital you have:
+If you have your baby in a hospital you pay:

-3.You pay a doctor to see your baby while he/she is in the hospital and for follow up care after going home.
-This is usually several hundred dollars but can be thousands of dollars if your baby needs any special care.
+- A doctor to see your baby while he/she is in the hospital and for follow up care after going home.
+Usually $600-1200.

-If you have your baby at home you pay your midwife a set fee.
-Along the Front Range that runs somewhere in the $3500 to $4000 range.
+If you have your baby at home you pay your midwife a set cash fee ($4000), or we file claims to your insurance .
 This covers:

 - Your “global ob care” as described above provided by your primary midwife

 - Any assistant(s) who will help her with care for you and your baby during labor, birth and immediately after birth.